ZCWData5-0/Python.SciCalc/README.md

 # Python.ScientificCalculator

 ## Description

-* **Objective** - To implement an `ScientificCalculator` which displays output of basic and scientific computations.
+- **Objective** - To implement an `ScientificCalculator` which displays output of basic and scientific computations.
-* **Purpose** - To establish familiarity with:
+- **Purpose** - To establish familiarity with:
-  * Object `state`
+  - Object `state`
-  * Teamwork :+1:
+  - Teamwork :+1:
+- Make TWO calculators
+  - one that uses standard input/print and runs in a terminal
+  - one that uses Tk for a GUI

 ## Git Collaboration

-* Click the `fork` button in the top right corner to create a copy of this repository on your github account.
+- Click the `fork` button in the top right corner to create a copy of this repository on your github account.
-  * You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.
+  - You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.
-* You should work on this project in your own repository.
+- Make a github organization, fork this repo into that new Org
+- make each of you a contributor to that org
+- make separate BRANCHES for each you, practice doing Pull Requests back to the Main branch
+- Make sure Main is always runnable

 ## Requirements

 ### Testing

-* All features must be tested.
+- All features must be tested.
-* Tests must include normal behavior, and any possible error situations.
+- Tests must include normal behavior, and any possible error situations.
-* Tests must have descriptive names and should be independent of each other (running or not running one test should not influence the behavior of any other test).
+- Tests must have descriptive names and should be independent of each other (running or not running one test should not influence the behavior of any other test).

 ### Core Features

-* All calculators should have the following features:
+- All calculators should have the following features:

   - A `state`, representing the value currently displayed on the calculator (default 0)
   - Get the current number on the display
   - Clear the display